Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 [![Figure 3][pic3]][pic3]

+Click on "Refresh" from the resource group's **Overview** pane so that the new resource shows up.
 Get the primary key for the Azure Storage Account which will be used in the Python scripts to upload and download data by following these steps:

 1. Click the created storage account.
 In the new panel, click on **Access keys**.
 1. In the new panel, click the "Click to copy" icon next to `key1`, and paste the key into your memo.